Capture of Malacca (1511): Sack

-According to Correia, regular soldiers received over 4,000 cruzados each, Captains received up to 30,000; At the time, 1,000 cruzados was roughly the equivalent of the annual income of a Count in Portugal.
-Albuquerque recovered from the expedition a stool encrusted with jewels, four golden lions and even a golden bracelet which was said to have the magical property of preventing the wearer from bleeding.
+According to Correia, regular soldiers received over 4,000 cruzados each, Captains received up to 30,000; At the time, 1,000 cruzados was roughly the equivalent of the annual income of a count in Portugal.
+Albuquerque recovered a stool encrusted with jewels, four golden lions and a golden bracelet which was said to have the magical property of preventing the wearer from bleeding.
 He estimated that two-thirds of the wealth of the city remained.

 Aftermath

-The operation cost the Portuguese 28 dead, plus many more wounded.
+28 Portuguese were killed during the operation with many more wounded.
 Despite Mahmud Shah's impressive number of artillery pieces and firearms, they were largely ineffective.
 Most of the Portuguese casualties were caused by poisoned arrows.

-The Sultan was evicted, but was not out of the fight.
-He retreated a few kilometers to the south of Malacca, to the mouth of the Muar River where he met up with the armada and set up camp, waiting for the Portuguese to abandon the city once they were done sacking it.
+After the battle the sultan retreated a few kilometers south of Malacca, to the mouth of the Muar River where he met up with the armada and set up camp, waiting for the Portuguese to abandon the city once they were done sacking it.